GoogleChromeLabs/tti-polyfill/README.md

 If you want to turn off the chattiness, pass in `{debugMode: false}` in the `FirstInteractiveDetector` constructor (which is called in `main.js`).

+### Known Issues
+- Google Calendar becomes laggy with this user script.
+Probably has something to do with the way we are patching XHR and fetch.
+You should probably disable the user script when you're not using it.